alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Bacs (Bankers Automated Clearing System)

-Acronym should come first as it’s more widely known than the full name.
+Acronym should come first as it's more widely known than the full name.
 Please note that the acronym has changed to Bacs.

 ### backend